-Capabilities for vehicle modeling, integration, and testing for the advancement of hybrid and electric vehicle technology are provided in the Advanced Vehicles Green Garage.
+The Advanced Vehicles EcoCar Garage provides capabilities for vehicle modeling, integration and testing for the advancement of hybrid and electric technology.

 Researchers and student teams, including ERAU’s EcoEagles, use this facility to develop advanced vehicles and prepare for international competitions, such as the Department of Energy-sponsored EcoCAR series.

-The design laboratory in Lehman room 171-B offers top-of-the-line computers, high-end computer-aided design (CAD) systems, finite element analysis (FEA) and computational fluid dynamics (CFD) software, and a dSPACE HIL "hardware in the loop" system, allow for simulation, development, and rapid testing of vehicle architectures and components.
+Our garage space, in Lehman 186, is equipped for the development and testing of the hardware that goes into a state-of-the-art, consumer-acceptable vehicle.
+The design laboratory, in Lehman 171-B, offers top-of-the-line computers, computer-aided design systems, finite element analysis (FEA) and computational fluid dynamics (CFD) software, and a dSPACE HIL "hardware in the loop" system, which allows for simulation, development, and rapid testing of vehicle architectures and components.